jvoisin/snuffleupagus/doc/source/config.rst

 the execution of writeable PHP files.

 It can either be ``enabled`` or ``disabled`` and can be used in ``simulation`` mode.
+``extended_checks`` can be specified to abort the execution if the executed file or the folder containing it is owned by the user the PHP process is running under.

 ::